zMedHealthTech/zmedhealthtech.github.io/_posts/2023-07-13-zmed-av-call-network-setup.md

 ### Setup outbound ports for media traffic

+Audio video calls and IP Camera Low Latency mode uses STUN and TURN servers.
 Update your firewall settings to facilitate the flow of media traffic to and from your hospital with the following steps:

-1. For audio and video communication, configure your firewall to allow outbound `UDP` ports `3478`, `13478`, `5500` and `19302​–19309`.
+1. For audio and video communication, configure your firewall to** allow outbound `UDP` ports `3478`, `13478`, `5500` and `19302​–19309`.**
-2. To facilitate web traffic and user authentication, permit outbound `UDP` and `TCP` traffic on port `443`, `13478` and `5500`.
+2. To facilitate web traffic and user authentication, **permit outbound `UDP` and `TCP` traffic on port `443`, `13478` and `5500`.
+**
 Please note that there are no IP limitations on these ports.

 `In cases where UDP ports are blocked, the system will automatically switch to using TCP.
-However, it's important to be aware that prolonged use of TCP or proxied TCP may lead to a deterioration in overall call quality.`
+However,** it's important to be aware that prolonged use of TCP or proxied TCP may lead to a deterioration in overall call quality.`**

 ### Authorize Access to Uniform Resource Locators (URLs)